 Enjoy excellent golf and even more...

-Hilton Park's courses are part of the 500 acre Auldmarroch estate and offer superb views of the Campsies and Ben Lomond to the north and over Glasgow to Tinto Hill in the south.
+Hilton Park's courses are part of the 500 acre Auldmarroch estate and offer superb views over Craigallian Loch to the Campsies and Ben Lomond and over Glasgow to Tinto Hill in the south.

-The scenic habitats adjacent to the playing areas include semi-natural grassland, marsh, scrub, coniferous and broad leaved woodland, the Allander Water and Craigton Burn.
-All of this natural beauty is only 25 minutes from the centre of Glasgow.
+In addition the habitats adjacent to the playing areas include natural grassland, marsh, scrub, coniferous and broad leaved woodland, the Allander Water and Craigton Burn so golfers can expect to see some wildlife during their round.

-The green staff have continued to manage the courses to ensure the natural heritage is maintained.
-As a result, golfers can enjoy seeing and hearing curlews, kestrels, herons and the normally elusive long-eared owl as it hunts during the day in spring and early summer.
-The Estate is a haven for families of roe deer, stoats and brown hare.
-More recently kingfishers and otters have been spotted near the Allander.
+Golfers can enjoy seeing and hearing curlews, kestrels, herons and the long-eared owl as it hunts during the evening in spring and early summer.
+Birdwatchers and wildlife photographers visit the courses each spring to see this normally elusive bird.
+The Estate is also a haven for roe deer, brown hare and pine martens.